 - Sight problems (particularly in the dark).

 - Neurological (nerve) symptoms.

 Some medicines causing constipation, such as codeine and other morphine-based medicines can mask the diarrhoea symptoms of PEI.
 Symptoms of weight loss and belly discomfort or pain, bloating and flatulence might still happen.
 Belly pain can also be a side effect of these pain killers.

 How is PEI diagnosed?

 The diagnosis of PEI is a skilled clinical procedure.
-The first stage is to ask about symptoms (the history).
-That may be followed by an examination to look for signs of weight-loss or malnutrition.
-If PEI is suspected tests will then be suggested to look at the structure of the pancreas (usually by X-Rays and scans) and also its function.
-Sometimes the history, examination, structural tests and functional tests agree, in which case the diagnosis is clear.
-Sometimes however, there is a disagreement between the different tests, or between the tests and the history.
-When that happens, further tests may be necessary.
-An experienced clinician will weigh up all these factors in arriving at a diagnosis.
+The first stage is to ask about symptoms.
+This is then followed by an examination to look for signs of weight loss or malnutrition.
+If PEI is suspected tests will then be suggested.
+Tests will look at the structure of the pancreas (usually by an ultrasound, CT or MRI scan) and how well it is working, by a poo test.

 How is PEI managed and what is the role of Pancreatic Enzyme Replacement Therapy (PERT)?